test-editor/deprecated-test-editor-xtext/docs/features.md

 Given this simple test I want to successively add and describe feature of the language.

-First of all let's have a look at this /minimal/ test case.
+First of all let's have a look at this *minial* test case.

 `# MyFirstTestCase` is part of the header of the test case, naming it.
 This name has to correspond with the file name used for this test case.
 The file name must be `MyFirstTestCase.tcl`.